iykex/android_system_extraction_and_repack_tool/README.md

 **OR**

-Double-click the superr file and choose "Run in Terminal" if your OS supports it.
+Double-click the Xtrakt file and choose "Run in Terminal" if your OS supports it.

 ##**ALERT!!!**##
 sudo is requested in the script.